 Rethinking the Museum

-The changes that the museums undergo are examined in relation to seven “envelope concepts” from the field of museology.
-The changes imprinted therein can be understood through the various processes of hybridization that characterize the museum today: the museal space and the new space-time relationships, mechanisms of representation, the museal object, the collection and the archive, methods of structuring the narrative, sight and vision, and concepts of the experience of the body and of presence.
-The book proposes to see these processes as an opportunity for social reflection and preservation of local identity, even in the age of globalization with its mechanisms of cultural automation.
+The changes museums undergo are examined in relation to seven “envelope concepts” from the field of museology.
+The changes imprinted within can be understood through various processes of hybridization that characterize today’s museum: museal space and new space-time relationships, mechanisms of representation, museal objects, collections and archives, methods of structuring narratives, sight and vision, and concepts of bodily experience and presence.
+The book proposes viewing these processes as opportunities for social reflection and the preservation of local identity, even in an age of globalization with its mechanisms of cultural automation.

-The last part of the book deals with the two big museums in Israel, the Israel Museum in Jerusalem and the Tel Aviv Museum, which in recent years have undergone asignificant processes of renovation with the aim of adjusting to a renewed thinking about the character of the museum and the significance that this implies.
+The final section of the book addresses the two major museums in Israel: the Israel Museum in Jerusalem and the Tel Aviv Museum.
+In recent years, both institutions have undergone significant renovations aimed at aligning with a new perspective on the character of museums and the implications of this shift.